lesenelir/lesenelir/README.md

 **Thanks for visiting my Github profile 👯**

-Here are some informationabout me:
+Here are some information about me:

 - 🔭 A post-graduate student majoring in computer science